michauhl/RBPBench/README.md

 ### Conda package installation

-RBPBench is (soon) available as a Conda package, which makes installation a breeze.
+RBPBench is available as a Conda package, which makes installation a breeze.
 We simply create a Conda environment and install RBPBench inside the environment:

 ```